ryan-mcclue/ryan-mcclue/src/behavioural.md

 Prior to university I was a marine technician in the royal australian navy.
 In my spare time, I'm working on a music visualiser app that's written in C.

-* "Why should we hire you?"
+* "Why should we hire you?
-I share Fujitsu's passion for innovation which I focus on via peformance programming. and writing things from scratch to realise innovation music app...
-Looking up documentation and researching things shows I'm indepedent learner and learn things quickly.
-My experience in the navy also taught me humility, so I know I still have a lot to learn willing to improve skills and better myself as a software engineer through colloboration with more experienced developers.

-* "Why do you want to work here?
-What gets you excited?
 What do you want to accomplish?"
-I looking for an opportunity to develop my software engineering skills and apply and learn learn and excited to apply my skills in a professional setting
+My passion in programming is to write performant low-level software.
+I believe that aligns with Fujitsu's goal to innovate, as optimal software is able to push the boundaries of what is possible on the hardware.
+In a personal project of mine, I worked on a music visualiser app that incorporated a from scratch UI system, overcoming a lot of bloat in common retained mode UI systems.
+In addition, it featured a multithreaded file parser that optimised 1million entries've done this with musiliaser However, I'm also willing to expand beyond just the technical side to provide business value whether that beand have an open mind work up front with clients. navy gave me teamwork experience effectively communication with people of various backgrounds Most of all, I'm willing to learn and better myself as a software engineer. gives me good experience that I believe I can apply at Fujitsu.

 * "What were your duties at the navy/previous-job?" individual responsibilties such as kit mainteance, knowledge testing, physical fitness